stefanschupp/stefanschupp.github.io/content/publications/schupp2024applicability/index.md

 ---
-title: On the Applicability of Hybrid Systems Safety Verification Tools from the Automotive Perspective
+title: 'On the Applicability of Hybrid Systems Safety Verification Tools from the Automotive Perspective'
 authors:
   - admin,
   - Erika Ábrahám,